Colin Dunlop (bishop)

 In 1955 he was appointed the first chair of the Liturgical Commission of the Church of England.

 There is a description of him during his time in Jarrow ‘In appearance, he was a striking character, good looking and unusual in the gift of preaching a sermon in the grand manner of a former age’.

+He published the guide Lincoln Cathedral, 1978.

+His granddaughter, Fuchsia Dunlop, is a food writer.